Notes on the Geography of China: Beijing: Hutong, Siheyuan, and Highrises

 Out with the old!
 Highrises are not supposed to be built within the Old City, but the rule is flouted.
 Here, active demolition in 2004.

-Get a sense of the housing density on its way?
+Get a sense of the future's housing density?

 In the line of fire.